evanchooly/openwhisk-katacoda-scenarios/2-function-developer-lifecycle/03-create-java-function.md

 **3. Verify the function**

-Having created the function **hello-openwhisk**, lets now verify the function.
+Having created the function `hello-openwhisk`, let's now verify the function.

 **Unblocked invocation**

 All OpenWhisk action invocations are `unblocked` by default.
-Each action invocation will return an **activation id** which can be used to check the result later.
+Each action invocation will return an activation ID which can be used to check the result later.

 ![Web Console Login](../assets/ow_action_with_activation_id.png)

-The **activation id** can be used to  check the response using `wsk` CLI like:
+The activation ID can be used to  check the response using `wsk` CLI:

 ```sh
 wsk -i activation result <activation_id>